grnet/snf-image-creator/docs/usage.rst

 kvm using the *if=virtio* option (see the kvm command in the `Creating a new image`_ section).

-For Windows and FreeBSD systems, the needed drivers need to be manually downloaded and installed on the media before the image creation process takes place.
+For Windows and older FreeBSD systems (prior to 9.2), the needed drivers need to be manually downloaded and installed on the media before the image creation process takes place.
 For *FreeBSD* the virtio drivers can be found `here <http://people.freebsd.org/~kuriyama/virtio/>`_.
 For Windows the drivers are hosted by the
 `Fedora Project <http://alt.fedoraproject.org/pub/alt/virtio-win/latest/images/>`_.